 Deer hunting at Mohonk Preserve

 Deer hunting occurs on the Preserve through a volunteer-based deer management program.
 Each fall, hunters who have previously cooperated by returning a hunting log and properly reporting their deer are invited to participate another season.
 Invitations to reapply for the 2015 season will be sent to these hunters in late August and must be returned by a September 15th deadline.
 Permits, observation logs, maps, and guidelines will then be mailed to each returning hunter.

 2014 Mohonk Preserve Deer Hunting Season Dates and Time Restrictions (Specific to Mohonk Preserve)

-- Archery Season: October 15th through November 15th.
+- Archery Season: October 14th through November 14th with restrictions.

-Archery Restrictions: October 15th through October 31st.
-On Tuesdays, Wednesdays, and Thursdays HUNTING IS ALLOWED from sunrise to 8:45am and 3pm to sunset.
+Archery Restrictions: October 14th through November 7th.
+On Mondays, Tuesdays, Wednesdays, and Thursdays HUNTING IS ALLOWED from sunrise to 8:45am AND 3pm to sunset.
 NO HUNTING from 8:45am to 3pm.

 - Shotgun Season (no rifles): November 15th through December 7th.